In a study, the mean height of all students in a university is ca... | Study Prep in Pearson+

 1

-Understand the definitions: A parameter is a numerical value that describes a characteristic of an entire population, while a statistic is a numerical value calculated from a sample of the population.
+Understand the definitions: A parameter is a numerical value that describes a characteristic of an entire population, while a statistic describes a characteristic of a sample drawn from the population.

 Identify the population and sample in the problem: Here, the mean height is calculated using the heights of every student in the university, which means the entire population is used.

-Since the calculation involves the entire population, the value represents a parameter, not a statistic.
+Since the calculation involves the entire population, the mean height represents a parameter, not a statistic.

-If the mean height were calculated from only a subset (sample) of students, then it would be a statistic.
+Recognize that if the mean were calculated from only a subset (sample) of students, it would be called a statistic.

-Therefore, the mean height of all students in the university is a parameter because it describes the entire population.
+Therefore, the mean height calculated from all students is a parameter because it describes the whole population.

 Watch next